Mission

 Accept "working" as sufficient

 Working is the baseline.
-Predictable, provable, and operable at scale — that's the bar.
-We hold our own systems to the same standard we sell in SATE.
+We hold ourselves to predictable, provable, and operable at scale.
+We build our own products to the same standard we build yours, and we verify it with SATE.

 ×